pricingassistant/mrq/README.md

 Full documentation is available on [readthedocs](http://mrq.readthedocs.org/en/latest/)

-/!\ MRQ is not yet ready for public use.
-Soon!

 # Why?

 MRQ is an opinionated task queue.
 It aims to be simple and beautiful like [RQ](http://python-rq.org) while having performances close to [Celery](http://celeryproject.org)